aws-solutions/media-services-application-mapper/INSTALL.md

 ![Browser URL](images/cfn-browser-url.jpeg)

-## Retrieve the Authentication Key for the REST API
+## Retrieve the API Key for the REST API

 The MSAM back-end requires an API key to access any of the REST endpoints.
 The Core API CloudFormation template creates a default API key automatically.
 The key is not displayed in Outputs section of the created stack.
 You can retrieve the key from the AWS console. **By default, no access is possible until the following steps are performed.**

-1. Take note of the APIKeyID in the Outputs section of the Core API stack
+1. Change to the Resources tab of the Core API stack
-2. Go to the API Gateway console
-3. In the left-hand tree view, click on API Keys
-4. Find the API key matching the ID of the key in the CloudFormation stack
+2. Click the link for the API Key in the Physical ID column of the Resources listing
-5. Click on the API Key and click the **Show** link to see the actual API Key
+3. Click the Show link in the main compartment for the API key
 6. Copy the API Key and keep it with the Endpoint URL

 ![API Key Value](images/api-key.jpeg)